symbol/symbol-docs/source/concepts/harvesting.rst

 Delegated harvesting
 ====================

-:ref:`Eligible accounts <account_eligibility>` **not owning a node** can still benefit from harvesting by **requesting a node to harvest for them** and share the rewards.
-In return, the account lends its :ref:`importance score <importance-calculation>` to the node so it has more chances to be selected as the next harvester. **It is a beneficial agreement to both parties.**
+:ref:`Eligible accounts <account_eligibility>` **not owning a node** can still benefit from harvesting by **requesting a node to harvest for them**.
+The account's :ref:`importance score <importance-calculation>` is used and any collected fees are divided among the account and the node's beneficiary (as explained in the :ref:`Rewards <harvesting-rewards>` section). **It is a advantageous agreement to both the account and the node.**

-It is then said that the node **delegates harvesting** to the requesting account.
+It is then said that the account **delegates harvesting** to the node, but the account is still considered the harvester.

 Delegated harvesting is enabled similarly to :ref:`remote harvesting <remote-harvesting>` but, since the account has no access to the node's configuration, it announces a :ref:`PersistentDelegationRequest transaction <persistent-delegation-request-transaction>` instead.
 Upon receiving the request, **the node may or may not grant it**, depending on its configuration and the rest of requests received.

 As with :ref:`remote harvesting <remote-harvesting>` a proxy remote account is used so the main account's private key is never put at risk.

-All fees derived from harvesting a block are sent to the delegated harvester account, after substraction of the **network fee** and the **beneficiary account**'s percentage (as explained in the :ref:`Rewards <harvesting-rewards>` section).

 See the :doc:`Activating Delegated Harvesting <../guides/accountlink/activating-delegated-harvesting>` guide for step-by-step instructions on how to activate this feature and check if the delegation request has been granted.